Some links in this post are affiliate links to products I love!

 Okay, after putting it off for a few weeks, I have finally finished my Christmas cards and sent them out!
 This year we didn’t do any formal family photos, but it was also my daughter’s first year of preschool so she had school pictures done.
 And with just our luck, I happened to be volunteering on picture day and had little sis in tow!
 So I managed to get some pics of her done as well.
 PERFECT.
-So, instead of doing my usual printed cards, I opted to go with some fun art-centric handmade ones this year!
+Instead of doing my usual printed cards, I opted to go with some fun DIY artsy Christmas cards this year!

 All of these were really easy to make, and luckily my Christmas card list is only about a dozen families.
 If it were more, I’d probably re-think making my cards by hand.
-Mostly because I’m lazy and making like 50 cards is way too much work for me, haha!
+But these DIY artsy Christmas cards are fun project to make when your recipient list is small.

 Super easy right?
 I love how these ones turned out!
 They’re crazy simple and I love how different they are from your typical Christmas card.

 The next set I did was with watercolors and ink.
 All three of these were really easy to do as well, and I love watercolors DUH.

 This card was actually a tutorial I saw last year over on The Postman’s Knock